karlseguin/the-little-redis-book/en/redis.md

 	zrevrank friends:duncan chani

 We use `zrevrank` instead of `zrank` since Redis' default sort is from low to high (but in this case we are ranking from high to low).
 The most obvious use-case for sorted sets is a leaderboard system.
-In reality though, anything you want sorted by an some integer, and be able to efficiently manipulate based on that score, might be a good fit for a sorted set.
+In reality though, anything you want sorted by some integer, and be able to efficiently manipulate based on that score, might be a good fit for a sorted set.

 ## In This Chapter